Crawley Town withstood a siege of second-half Harrogate attacks to secure a point with the help of goals from Joel Lynch and Sam Ashford.

-The game was then turned on its head just moments later when Tom Nichols went on a brilliant run and put in the perfect by-line cross for Ashford to slot home and give the Reds a halftime lead.
+The game was then turned on its head just moments later when Tom Nichols went on a brilliant run and put in the perfect cross from the byline for Ashford to slot home and give the Reds a halftime lead.

-Crawley’s lead was short-lived as Archie Davies poked Jack Muldoon’s cross past his own goalkeeper and draw the visitors level.
+Crawley’s lead was short-lived as Archie Davies poked Jack Muldoon’s cross past his own goalkeeper and draw the visitors level in the 52nd minute.